 You can use three different kinds of assets as collateral for financing:

-Choose the one—or all three!—that will help you finance the right amount for your business acquisition.
+Choose one—or all three—to help you finance the right amount for your business acquisition.

 How Debt Financing Is Different When Buying an Existing Business

-So just like with any business loan, lenders will scrutinize your personal credit score, as well as the business’s…
+But just like with any business loan, lenders will scrutinize all of the following:

 In short, you’ll want to tell a story of how you will improve the business.